 As part of the Indo-Pacific Initiative supported by the Government of Canada, the Asia Pacific Foundation of Canada launched the India-Canada Research Initiative (ICRI) in September 2024.
-Based in New Delhi at the Council for Strategic and Defense Research (CSDR), the ICRI aims to deepen understanding, strengthen engagement, and foster co-operation between Canada and India.
+Based in New Delhi at the Council for Strategic and Defense Research (CSDR), the ICRI provides a platform to strengthen bilateral relations between India and Canada through academic exchange, policy research, and strategic engagement, with a focus on enhancing bilateral co-operation across key sectors.

-The ICRI provides a platform for scholarly exchange, policy research, and strategic dialogue, with a focus on enhancing bilateral co-operation across key sectors.
-By bringing together stakeholders from both Canada and India, the ICRI helps to sustain essential communication channels during times of diplomatic strain and produces policy-focused research and recommendations that align with Canada’s broader Indo-Pacific Strategy.
+By bringing together stakeholders from both Canada and India, the ICRI helps to sustain essential communication channels during times of diplomatic strain and produces policy-focused research and recommendations that align with Canada’s broader Indo-Pacific Strategy (IPS).

 Leadership